CodeMan-github/Django-FaceRecogApi/readme.md

-This is the project written by python Django.
+This is the project written in python Django.
 It uses Azure Face Recognition API to detect the person from image uploaded.

 Running on localhost